whg-training/whg-training-resources/docs/population_genetics/simulation/mutations.md

 Of course in real populations there is an opposing force: **mutation**.
 To see how this plays out let's add mutations to our model now.

-## Starting again
+## Starting over

-This time let's give ourselves a long stretch of chromosome to work over - say 5kb.
+Let's build our simulation again, and this time let's give ourselves a long stretch of chromosome to work over - say 5kb.
 As before we'll initialise the simulation with a set of 10 possible haplotypes:

 ```r
 L = 5000
 H = 10